DHTMLX/gantt-docs/data/api/gantt_updatelink.md

 If you're using the [DataProcessor](desktop/server_side.md), invoking this method will prompt an **update** request to the server.

-For making visual changes that don't require saving, **utilize the api/gantt_refreshlink.md method instead**.
+For making visual changes that don't require saving, **use the api/gantt_refreshlink.md method instead**.
 This will repaint the record in the Gantt without any extra calculations or server requests.

 ~~~js
 let selectedLink = null;